RakhithJK/dbeaver-dbeaver-wiki/Creating-columns.md

  Limitations               | Description
 ---------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
  **Data Loss**             | As mentioned, deleting a column will permanently remove all data stored in that column.
 Make sure to back up any important data before proceeding with the deletion.
  **Primary Key Columns**   | If the column you want to delete is a primary key column, you must first remove its primary key constraint within the table properties.
-Primary key columns are used to uniquely identify each row in the table, and deleting them without removing the constraint can cause issues.
+Primary key columns are used to identify each row in the table uniquely, and deleting them without removing the constraint can cause issues.
  **Referential Integrity** | If the column you want to delete is referenced by other tables in the database (i.e., it's a foreign key), you may not be able to delete the column without first deleting or modifying the referencing tables.
 This is to maintain referential integrity in the database.
  **Database Support**      | Not all databases support the ability to delete columns.
 Always check the specific capabilities of your database system.